joravkumar/GCTranscriptionConnector-Google/README.md

 - **Transcription and Translation:**
   - **Transcription:** Uses Google Cloud Speech-to-Text API with streaming recognition for real-time transcription.
   - **Translation (Optional):** Uses Google Gemini with structured output to ensure only the translated text is returned.
-This step is performed only if the `ENABLE_GEMINI` flag is set to true.
+This step is performed only if `customConfig.enableTranslation` is true.

 - **Rate Limiting:**
   - Implements a custom rate limiter to prevent exceeding Genesys Cloud's messaging rate limits.